City Hall, 1st Floor

 The Community Improvement Plans (CIPs) provide financial incentives to achieve current community goals and priorities, and targets key planning and strategic objectives for development within Barrie’s Built Boundary.

 The Built Boundary CIP was approved in October 2016.
 It encompasses Barrie’s entire Built Boundary and replaces two previous CIPs: Downtown Barrie and Allandale Centre.
-The Built Boundary CIP includes two grant programs: Renovation and Redevelopment.
-Both provide financial incentives to achieve current community goals and priorities within the Built Boundary.
+The Redevelopment grant provides financial incentives to achieve current community goals and priorities within the Built Boundary.

 The Redevelopment Grant program helps with projects that introduce mixed-use development to key intensification areas within the City, promotes increased affordable housing of various types, and supports the remediation and redevelopment of "brownfield" sites.